+ICCAT requirement (D 10.02) Evaluation of CDCti- Delevent Note

 ICCAT requirement (per Rec.
-18-02) Explanation of CPC actions taken to implement Relevant domestic laws or Note:
+18-02) Explanation of CPC actions taken to implement Relevant domestic Note:

+tuken to implement laws or

+regulations

+(as

-regulations (as applicable)
+applicable)

 1 Catch recording and reporting Shall be implemented in Ministerial

 (para 63-68) parallel with para 63-68 of Rec.
+Communiqué

-19-04.
-Communiqué on E-BFT
+19-04. on E-BFT

+Fishing,

-Both bound logbook and Fishing, Farming and
+Both bound logbook and Farming and

-electronic logbook shall be used for the recording of catch data.
-Trading
+electronic logbook shall be used Trading

+for the recording of catch data.

 2 Fisheries openings (para 29-32) Fishing for E-BFT by purse- Ministerial

-seiner is allowed for the period between 15 May - 1 July 2019 in Communiqué on E-BFT
+seiner is allowed for the period Communiqué

+between 15 May - 1 July 2019 in on E-BFT

 parallel with para 29 of Rec.
-19- Fishing,
+19- Fishing, Farming, and

 04. Farming and Trading

-In accordance with paragraph Trading
+In accordance with paragraph Trauling

-30 of Recommendation 19-04, Turkey may possibly extend its
+30 of Recommendation 19-04,

+Turkey may possibly extend its

 fishing period for the affected

-vessels, for the equivalent number of lost days, up to a
+vessels, for the equivalent

+number of lost days, up to a

 maximum of ten days in the

 event of bad weather

-conditions during the authorized fishing period.
+conditions during the

+authorized fishing period.
 The

 fishing period will be extended

 in the case of wind speeds

-reaching 4 or more on the Beaufort scale.
+reaching 4 or more on the

+Beaufort scale.
 Assessment of

 the length of the bad weather

 conditions for the purpose of

-the extension is based on VMS reports evidencing the day/s
+the extension is based on VMS

+reports evidencing the day/s

 that the Vessel/s have been

-inactive; in the case of JFOs
+inactive; in the case of JFOs concerned, evidence of

 concerned, evidence of inactivity of all the vessels

 members of the JFO is to be

+proven.

-3 Minimum size (para 34-36) proven.
-Necessary measures to prohibit Ministerial
+3 Minimum size (para 34-36) Necessary measures to prohibit Ministerial

-3 Minimum Size (para 34-30) catching, retaining on board, Notification
+catching, retaining on board, Notification

 transhipping, transferring, Regulating

-landing, transporting, storing, selling, displaying or offering Commercial Fisheries /
+landing, transporting, storing, Commercial

+selling, displaying or offering Fisheries /

 for sale bluefin tuna weighing Communiqué

 less than 30 kg or with fork on E-BFT

-length of less than 115 cm shall be taken.
-Fishing, Farming and
+length of less than 115 cm shall Fishing,

+be taken.
+Farming and

 By-catch of bluefin tuna under Trading

-the tolerated size and weight or over the limit referred to above
+the tolerated size and weight or

+over the limit referred to above

 are released.
 Dead and

 undersized specimens are

-discarded at sea and deducted from Turkey's quota.
+discarded at sea and deducted

+from Turkey's quota.